 According to several sources, Blizzard has made more than $24 million from Diablo Immortal since its debut.
 The free-to-play game was created in collaboration with NetEase by Activision Blizzard.
 This is surprising, given that only Hearthstone has generated more, despite the fact that it has been operational before 2014.

-The income is split fairly evenly between the iOS and Android platforms, as per GameDev stats, with $13 million and $11.3 million, accordingly.
+The income is split fairly evenly between the iOS and Android platforms, according to GameDev stats, with $13 million and $11.3 million, respectively.
 Downloads surged in the days following the game’s June 2 launch in both marketplaces, before starting to fall on June 5.